evillgenius75/k8s_appdev_adv/1_Cloud_Native_Patterns/1_2_Sidecar_pattern.md

 ```

 ### Kubernetes sidecar deployment
-In following configuration I have defined main application container “nodejs-hello” and nginx container “nginx”.
+In following configuration is defined the main application container “nodejs-hello” and nginx container “nginx”.
 Both containers run in the same pod and share pod resources, so in that way implementing sidecar pattern.
-One thing you want to modify is hostname, I am using not existing hostname appname.example.com for this example.
+One thing you want to modify is hostname, you can us a non existing hostname appname.example.com for this example.

 ```yaml
 apiVersion: apps/v1beta2